luzpaz/med/doc/dev/sphinx/medcalc-userguide-api.rst

 -------------------------------

-We make the hypothesis here that the MEDMEM library is installed using the SALOME procedure and then is located in the MED module installation directory.
+We make the hypothesis here that the MEDMEM library is installed using the SALOME procedure and then is located in the FIELDS module installation directory.
 In addition to the MED library, the third party software required for executing the examples are: python, hdf5 and med-fichier.
 Then, you should prepare your shell environment